cirizzil/Asl_data_set/README.md

 # asl_data_set
-This is the data set i used in my SignLanguageDetectionCNN project
+This is the Data set i used in my SignLanguageDetectionCNN project